ninjanerdbgm/simpleti.me/README.md

 If you've got suggestions for improvements, please let me know!

+## Special Thanks:
+   - Special thanks to https://github.com/MasterChenb0x for the Patwa translation!

 ## Notes:
 1. This site uses three libraries not included in this source:
    - jQuery 1.11.3 (https://code.jquery.com/jquery/)